-^{} The area will be monitored by a qualified archeologist during construction, see Section 6.
+\ The area may be shovel-tested by a qualified archeologist prior to construction or monitored by a qualified archeologist during construction, see Sections 2.2 and 6, respectively.

 Figure 1.
 Typical open trench (railroad) and duct bank (roadway) installation of the cable illustrated.